 Frequently Asked Questions

-You should have no problem substituting the all-purpose flour with gluten-free 1-to-1 baking flour to make these cookies gluten-free.
-Let me know if you try this in the comments section below!
+Yes, you can easily substitute all-purpose flour with a gluten-free 1-to-1 baking flour to make them gluten-free.
+Let me know how they turn out in the comments!

 Did you make this recipe?